 Jayapal is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Jayapal has sponsored and cosponsored from Jan 6, 2015 to Apr 22, 2019.
+The chart is based on the bills Jayapal has sponsored and cosponsored from Jan 3, 2017 to Jan 21, 2021.
 See full analysis methodology.

 Ratings from Advocacy Organizations

 Jayapal sponsors bills primarily in these issue areas:

 Health (30%) Immigration (19%) Government Operations and Politics (14%) Crime and Law Enforcement (14%) Education (8%) Labor and Employment (5%) Environmental Protection (5%) Civil Rights and Liberties, Minority Issues (5%)

 Some of Jayapal’s most recently sponsored bills include...

 - H.R.
 9029 (116th): To improve the anti-corruption and public integrity laws, and for other purposes.

 - H.Res.
 1187 (116th): Congratulating the Seattle Storm women’s basketball team on winning the 2020 Women’s ...